 - If the drain is in a residential area, the lead volunteer should obtain written or email permission from the neighborhood or homeowner association (if applicable) and the homeowner closest to the drain before painting.

-- If volunteers would like to paint a drain or stormwater outfall in a city park, the lead volunteer should obtain written or email permission from the Division of Parks through Michelle at email@example.com.
+- If volunteers would like to paint a drain or stormwater outfall in a city park, the lead volunteer should obtain written or email permission from Lexington Parks & Recreation through Michelle at firstname.lastname@example.org.

 - Spray paint may be used for artistic storm drains.
 Submit color preferences to Jennifer at least one week in advance of the project date.
 Volunteers are permitted to buy their own paint if they would prefer something other than spray paint.